teckyio/PMA-entry-test/README.md

 A [Postman](https://www.getpostman.com/) file is also attached for clarification.

+### Technology
+The implemented should be done by NodeJS.
+It does matter which framework you make use of.

 ### Submission
 We advise you to use [`CodeSandBox`](https://codesandbox.io/dashboard) to build your RESTful API since it is the easiest way to share